 He has appeared on the CBC as a recitalist and conductor, and his choirs have been broadcast locally on KXPR-FM and KVIE Television.
 He is active as a guest conductor, an adjudicator for choral festivals throughout the country, and in May 1995, he made his Carnegie Hall conducting debut in a performance of Verdi's Requiem.
 In May 2003, Dr. Kendrick once again returned to Carnegie Hall with the SCSO to conduct a triumphant performance of Orff's Carmina Burana.

-IIn May 2004, Dr. Kendrick received the CSUS School of the Arts Outstanding Community Service Award for his work in linking the community to the University.
-In July 2004, Conductor Kendrick led SCSO members and guests of the CSUS Choral Program on their first international European tour to Munich, Prague, Vienna and Budapest!
+In May 2004, Dr. Kendrick received the CSUS School of the Arts Outstanding Community Service Award for his work in linking the community to the University.
+In July 2004, Conductor Kendrick led SCSO members and guests of the California State University Saramento Choral Program on their first international European tour to Munich, Prague, Vienna and Budapest!
 In February 2005, Schola Cantorum, Dr. Kendrick's choir at Sacred Heart Church, was selected to perform at the National Convention of the American Choral Directors' Association in Los Angeles at the new Cathedral Our Lady of the Angels.
-He is also the "Repertoire and Standards" representative for Community Choruses for the State of California for the American Choral Directors Assocation.
+He also served as the "Repertoire and Standards" representative for Community Choruses for the State of California for the American Choral Directors Assocation.
 In July 2006, Dr. Kendrick led the Sacramento Choral Society and guests from the CSUS Choral Music Program on a performance tour of China, with concerts in Beijing, Tianjin, Xian, Jinan (Sacramento's Sister City) and a special performance on the Great Wall.